convox/docs/docs/application/resources.md

 *Available in rack version **20221214201933 or later***

-The EFS resource lets you share volumes between services in different AZs.
+The EFS resource lets you share volumes between Services in different AZs.

 EFS resources have additional configurations.
 The definition is different from the database resources.
 See Available Resources > [EFS](#efs).
-After declaring the resource and the options, the link between the resource and service you want to expose is required.
+After declaring the resource and the options, the link between the resource and Service you want to expose is required.
 Example:

 ```yaml
 resources: